Contour Field based Elliptical Shape Prior for the Segment Anything Model: Numerical Experimental Results of SAM-ESP

-\begin{itemize} \item {Retinal Fundus Glaucoma Dataset\citep{Refuge}}: The Retinal Fundus Glaucoma Challenge (REFUGE) was organized by MICCAI in 2018.
-Following the procedure outlined by Liu\citep{DCNNwithSpatialRegularization}, we extract a $512\times 512$ region of interest (ROI) for segmentation.
-The boundary of the optic cup is typically more blurred compared to the optic disc, making accurate segmentation of the optic cup region challenging.
-Considering that the optic cup is predominantly elliptical in shape, we train our model specifically for cup segmentation on this dataset and the learning rate is set to 1e-4 with 100 epochs. \item{Automatic Cardiac Diagnosis Challenge Dataset\citep{ACDC}}: The Automatic Cardiac Diagnosis Challenge (ACDC) dataset was initiated by MICCAI in 2017.
-This dataset includes MRI scans from 100 patients with expert segmentations.
-Given the typically elliptical shape of the left ventricle, we focused on training and evaluating segmentation performance on this structure.
-We select data from 10 patients for training, 10 for validation, and 25 for testing, with each patient providing 10 images.
-On this dataset, the learning rate is set to 5e-5 with 50 epochs. \item{CASIA.v4-distance\citep{CASIAv4}}: CASIA.v4-distance is a subset of the CASIA.v4 database collected by the Chinese Academy of Sciences' Institute of Automation.
-In this study, we utilize a subset provided in \citep{CASIAv4label} to train the model for pupil segmentation.
-The pupil masks were manually annotated by the authors of \citep{CASIAv4label}.
-We employ 100 of these images for training, utilize 196 images for validation, and reserve the remaining 99 images for testing.
-On this dataset, the learning rate is set to 1e-4 with 50 epochs. \item{DTU/Herlev Dataset\citep{DTUHer}}: The DTU/Herlev dataset consists of 917 single-cell Papanicolaou-stained images.
-Given that cell nuclei generally exhibit an elliptical shape, we extract 98 images from this dataset to validate our model.
-Specifically, 20 images are allocated for training, another 20 for validating, and the remaining 58 for testing.
-Our model underwent training for 50 epochs with a learning rate set at 5e-5. \end{itemize}
+The Retinal Fundus Glaucoma Challenge (REFUGE) was organized by MICCAI in 2018.
+Following the procedure outlined by Liu\cite{DCNNwithSpatialRegularization}, we extract a $512\times 512$ region of interest (ROI) for segmentation.
+The boundary of the optic cup is more blurred compared to the optic disc, making accurate segmentation of the optic cup region challenging.
+Considering that the optic cup is predominantly elliptical in shape, we train our model specifically for cup segmentation on this dataset and the learning rate is set to 1e-4 with 100 epochs.